(Added by the Checks amendment.)

 You can send issued currency with Checks.
 With Payment Channels and Escrow, you can only send XRP.

-Checks do not tie up any funds.
+Checks do not lock up or set aside any funds.
 The XRP involved in Payment Channels and Escrow cannot be spent until it is redeemed with a claim provided by the sender (Payment Channels), or released by an expiration or crypto-condition (Escrow).

 You can send XRP to yourself through Escrow.
 You cannot use Checks or Payment Channels to send XRP (or, in the case of Checks, issued currencies) to yourself.